Cuteness may earn compensation through affiliate links in this article.

 This tip can also keep her out of harm's way in the event that you run into any predatory animals, keep her from getting lost if she takes off in pursuit of deer or rabbits, and can keep her from running in the way of mountain bikers, who often share the same hiking paths.
 Also, just because your dog is good with other dogs, and is usually fine off-leash doesn't mean every passing dog or person, will get along with her, so keep her close to avoid unpleasant encounters.

 BAAPET 5 FT Strong Dog Leash with Comfortable Padded Handle and Highly Reflective Thread comes in multiple colors and has more than 8,000 five-star ratings.
 Some happy customers were pleased with how the leash gave them better control over pets that didn't necessarily have the best manners on lead.

 What to pack

-Other than the basics of food and water, you can elect to add things that your dog may need to stay comfortable on a long day outside.
+Consider your dog's comfort when planning a long day outside.
 Short-haired dogs may need a jacket in cooler months, or if it's raining.
-Alternatively, sunscreen can help keep dogs protected from harmful UV rays, which may become more harsh if you're climbing up in elevation.
+Alternatively, sunscreen can help keep dog's exposed skin areas protected from harmful UV rays, which may become harsher if you're climbing up in elevation.
 Just be sure to reach for zinc oxide-free formulas created for dogs, says Banfield Pet Hospital.